 - When the steamer light turns off, add the steamed chocolate concoction to your espresso and enjoy and a delicious mocha!

 Ghirardelli Barista Dark Chocolate Chips

 Once you start making these cafe mochas at home with Ghirardelli chocolate, you will quickly appreciate the intense dark chocolate flavor.
 It is difficult to replicate this flavor with other brands, syrups, or powders of chocolate.
 So, word to the wise, do not let your chocolate run out, especially in the summer months.
 The chocolate is not shipped with dry ice, and it will melt.
 Unless you want your mini chocolate chips to arrive in a 10-pound chocolate block, it is a good idea to plan ahead.
 The average use for a 10-pound box of Ghirardelli Barista Dark Chocolate Chips is about four months if you are making one mocha a day, using two tablespoons.

 Starbuck's Verisimo vs. Nespresso

 Taste.
-The Verismo mocha uses a powdered milk pod which has more of an artificial flavor than fresh steamed milk.
+The Verismo mocha uses a powdered milk pod which has more of an artificial flavor than freshly steamed milk.

 Cost.
 Nespresso machines start at $129.
 You can buy the pods online for about 60 cents each.
 Starbucks Verismo machine starts at $200 and each pod costs one dollar.
 That is a significant cost difference.
 Since a tall café mocha costs $3.20 at most Starbucks, you aren't saving that much money by making the mocha at home with a Verismo.
 Like the Nespresso, the benefit is the time and convenience factor.